sberdevices/vps-sdk-android/README.md

 This is **Visual Positioning System** SDK for native Android apps.
 Main features are:
 - High-precision global user position localization for your AR apps
-- Easy to use public API
+- Easy to use public API and premade Fragments
-- Ready to use fragments
 - Integration in [SceneForm](https://github.com/google-ar/sceneform-android-sdk) fork

 ## Requirements